 - Unsalted butter & eggs - Room temperature.

-- Creamy peanut butter - We'd recommend using something like JIF or Skippy that are generally the same across every jar.
+- Creamy peanut butter - We'd recommend using something like JIF this is generally the same across every jar.
 Natural peanut butter can probably work too, but since they vary a lot from brand to brand, something more standard is our top choice to ensure a consistent texture.
 JIF now makes a sugar free peanut butter (Amazon affiliate link) if you're really counting carbs!

 - Baking powder & baking soda - To give these cookies the perfect amount of rise.